 Japan’s main tea export is green tea (around 75% of their total tea), but yet they only make up 1.09% of the world’s green tea.

-But it was only in the 16th century that Japan started shading the plant, resulting in today’s gyokuro and matcha.
 And it was even later that steaming, a defining characteristic of Japanese green teas, was invented by Sohen Nagatani in 1738.
 This is when they stopped pan firing their leaves as they had learned from China.

-Steaming brought out those bright colours and vegetal flavours, giving us the most popular and the best Japanese green teas of all; Sencha.
+Steaming brought out those bright colours and vegetal flavours, giving us the most popular and the best Japanese green teas of all: Sencha.

 Chinese Vs. Japanese Green Tea: What’s The Difference?